ECP-WarpX/WarpX/CONTRIBUTING.md

 - Press `Create pull request`.
 Now you can navigate through your PR, which highlights the changes you made.

-Pull Requests DO NOT have to be large: it is much easier to review small targeted PRs than a huge chunk of code, so feel free to split your work in small pieces.
+Please DO NOT write large Pull Requests, as they are very difficult and time-consuming to review.
+As much as possible, split them into small targeted PRs.
+If you want to implement a feature, and are not too sure how to split it, feel free to ping other developers.

 Even before your work is ready to merge, it can be convenient to create a PR (so you can use Github tools to visualize your changes).
 In this case, please